On Inkluded I normally just blog about tattoos, but one of my other interests… used to be… running.

 But I’m starting to feel like one lazy tattooed potato.
 Having recently become self-employed (wah!) and taking on 6 different non-tattoo and tattoo part-time projects (yay!), I feel the impending presence of a freelance tattooed hermit whose pink plastic nails tap away on a laptop 10 hours a day, 7 days a week, never to see the light of day again.

 My boyfriend fully supports my self-immersive writing obsession but humorously likens me to the below moment in Family Guy (thought I would share this as it’s very funny and scarily accurate).

-To save the potential looming deterioration of my glitzy acrylics this Sunday, my boyfriend encouraged me to join him for a short 2/3 mile run around the park near our flat.
+To save the potential looming deterioration of my glitzy acrylics this Sunday, my boyfriend encouraged me to join him for a short 2/3 mile run around the park can i buy viagra online near our flat.

 Having done 3 or 4 short (less than 6 mile) runs since the 2014 Loch Ness Nightmare, I knew I was going to find it tough, so we took it easy and walked most of the way.